 Visual Design Process

 We want our product to be light, positive, supportive, and organic while still feeling professional.
-The Moodboard let us visualize and discuss about the look and feel, and helped us select additional colors to complement the brand color of Premera Blue Cross.
+The Moodboard let us visualize the look and feel, and helped us select additional colors to complement the brand color of Premera Blue Cross.

 I took the responsibility to design illustrations for our prototype.
-Inspired by our mood board, I explored different styles and color combinations to explore the experience it might give users.
-Visual variations helped the team compare and decide on the best design.
+Inspired by our moodboard, I created different styles and color combinations to explore the experience it might give users.
+Visual variations helped the team compare options and choose the best design.